This guide is intended to help new and returning students with common tasks that are necessary at the beginning of each term.

 New Computer Purchase Recommendations

-For windows-based desktops and laptops we recommend a minimum of an Intel Core Duo 2.0 ghz or comparable processor.
+For windows-based desktops and laptops we recommend a minimum of an Intel Dual Core 2.7 ghz or comparable processor.
 For Macintosh systems we recommend a Mac Pro for a desktop and a Macbook for a laptop.
 All systems should have at least 4 gb of RAM and a 250 gb hard drive.

 Students can also take advantage of great discounts on both hardware and software.
 The discounts can be substantial, especially on the software purchases.
 Visit the Current Students section of the web site.